Syzole/Ghost-Simulator/README.txt

  - To clean the compiled files, use make clean to clear the compiled executable and the object files made

 Program instructions:
-- The program will start by asking the user for input for 4 names, one for each hunter
+- The program will start by asking the user for input for 4 names, one for each hunter, as well as their equipment type
 - After the program will run the simulation
-- At the end, it will print the results to see what the final outcome was
+- At the end, it will print the results as well as log it in a file to see what the final outcome was

 Special Notes:
 - Our run with default  parameters results in either the hunters winning or them getting bored, we found that